NateEag/nateeag.com/drafts/media/list.md

 it would be run by Silicon Valley venture capitalists).

+## Jojo Rabbit

+Comedy / drama about a member of the Hitler Youth who has Hitler for an imaginary friend and whose mother is keeping a Jewish girl safe in their attic.

+Sounds insane, but I've heard rave reviews.

+It is, of course, a Taika Waititi film, as anything with this bizarre a premise would have to be.

 ## The New Jim Crow

 A book proposing that the United States has used mass incarceration to